sdslabs/quark/README.md

 ## Documentation

-The entire documentation is available at: quark.sdslabs.co
+The entire documentation is available at: https://quark.sdslabs.co

 ## Setup